 Why is it here regardless?

 Here‘s another point for IPVanish: they have a Router app, and, more interestingly, an Amazon Fire TV app.
 This makes it a good VPN for use with Kodi on Fire Stick.
-The service is not very cheap: $10.00 a month, $8.99 a month billed every 3 months, or $6.49 a month billed annually.
-That said, the subscription includes the ability to have 10 simultaneous connections – probably the most on the market.
+The service is not very cheap: $10.00/month, $8.99/month billed every 3 months, or $6.49/month billed annually.
+That said, the subscription includes the ability to have 10 simultaneous connections, which is the double of the usual 5 or 6.

 Read our full IPVanish Review

 You should add VPN to Kodi – that’s the best way to have a good night’s sleep.
 With the tools currently on the market, there’s no longer any need to test those copyright laws.
 And while you’re at it, why not include Netflix, BBC iPlayer, HBO, Hulu and other streaming platforms to your Kodi experience?
 You can do that just about anywhere with any of the tools on this Best VPN for Kodi list.

 If none of the VPNs above tickle your fancy, you can read more of our VPN reviews!

 How we made this Best VPN for Kodi list

 This top VPN for Kodi list is a result of long and grueling tests and other research.
 What you should know:

 - We favor versatility.
 VPNs are powerful tools, but not all of them reach their full potential.
 Buying one of these sub-par tools is a sure way to lose money!